 Our ongoing or planned clinical studies and approved drug commercialization efforts could be delayed or disrupted indefinitely on the occurrence of a natural or man-made disaster, including an epidemic, pandemic, or acts of war or terrorism, or resource shortages.
-For example, COVID-19 has caused a decline in, and suspensions of, elective surgeries, which negatively impacts our ability to conduct our clinical trials and, if it continues, could decrease the potential market opportunities for HTX-011 (ZYNRELEF in the European Union) and HTX-034, if approved.
+For example, COVID-19 has caused a decline in, and suspensions of, elective surgeries, which negatively impacts our ability to conduct our clinical trials and, if it continues, could decrease the potential market opportunities for ZYNRELEF in Europe and HTX-011 and HTX-034, if approved, in the U.S. or other markets.
 We are also vulnerable to damage from other disasters, such as power loss, fire, floods, hurricanes and similar events.
-For example, a natural or man-made disaster, including an epidemic, pandemic, or act of war or terrorism, and the resulting damage could negatively impact enrollment and participation in our clinical studies, divert attention and resources at our research sites, cause unanticipated delays in the collection and receipt of data from our clinical studies, cause unanticipated delays in communications with, and any required approvals from, the FDA, European Commission, Health Canada, and other regulatory authorities, and cause unanticipated delays in the manufacturing and distribution of CINVANTI, SUSTOL, HTX-011 (ZYNRELEF in the European Union), HTX-034 and any other products we may develop.
+For example, a natural or man-made disaster, including an epidemic, pandemic, or act of war or terrorism, and the resulting damage could negatively impact enrollment and participation in our clinical studies, divert attention and resources at our research sites, cause unanticipated delays in the collection and receipt of data from our clinical studies, cause unanticipated delays in communications with, and any required approvals from, the FDA, European Medicines Agency, United Kingdom's Medicines and Healthcare Products Regulatory Agency, Health Canada, and other regulatory authorities, and cause unanticipated delays in the manufacturing and distribution of our Products, our Product Candidates and any other products we may develop.
 If a significant disaster occurs, our ability to continue our operations could be seriously impaired and we may not have adequate insurance to cover any resulting losses.
 Any significant unrecoverable losses could seriously impair our operations and financial condition.